varunLokare/amFOSS-tasks/Task-01/README.md

 ### Objective

-Temporarily save unfinished work, fix an urgent bug, then restore the unfinished work and complete it.
+To Temporarily save unfinished work, fix an urgent bug,restore the unfinished work and complete it.

 ### Commands Used